RenderKit/ospray/README.md

 string “`sunSky`” to `ospNewLight`.
 The sun-sky light surrounds the scene and illuminates it from infinity and can be used for rendering outdoor scenes.
 The radiance values are calculated using the Hošek-Wilkie sky model and solar radiance function.
-The sun-sky light only accepts `OSP_INTENSITY_QUANTITY_RADIANCE` as `intensityQuantity` parameter value.
+The underlying model of the sun-sky light returns radiance values and therfore the light only accepts `zxv` as `intensityQuantity` parameter value.
 In addition to the [general parameters](#lights) the following special parameters are supported: